sahilshah1/chromosome-sequence-problem/README.md

 and returns the sequenced and combined fragment.
 There is only a naive `O(n^2)` implementation, for the reasons described above.

+The ParallelSequencer divides the work up, causing a big improvement on performance.
+As data sets get bigger or smaller, the number of threads should be throttled accordingly, but I've used fixed thread numbers for now.

-Unit and integration tests are available as well to verify correctness and eyeball performance.
+Unit and integration tests can be run to verify correctness and eyeball performance.